fredzica/gnucash-utilities/README.md

-# gnucash-reports
+# gnucash-utilities
-Custom reports that use data from gnucash's SQL database
+Scripts and reports to enhance Gnucash use